2025 Buffalo mayoral election: General election

-Independent candidate Michael Gainer launched his general election bid by starting a voter registration campaign.
-Gainer sees Zohran Mamdani's success in the 2025 New York City Democratic mayoral primary as proof that voters are eager to reject establishment politicians like Democratic nominee Sean Ryan.
+Campaign

 Republican nominee James Gardner staged a press conference to launch his general election campaign on July 9, 2025.
 He likened Ryan to New York City mayoral nominee Zohran Mamdani, claiming that Ryan is a supporter of socialism.
-Both Ryan and Mamdani are endorsed by the Working Families Party, which Gardner describes as "extremist".
-Ryan dismissed Gardner's claims, with Erie County Democratic Committee chair Jeremy Zellner saying he's "confident" Ryan will be victorious in November's election.
+Both Ryan and Mamdani were endorsed by the Working Families Party, which Gardner described as "extremist".
+Ryan dismissed Gardner's claims, with Erie County Democratic Committee chair Jeremy Zellner saying he was "confident" Ryan would be victorious in the November election.

-Ryan leads candidates in fundraising, with his top donors including developers Michael Chapman and Sam Savarino, former mayor Anthony Masiello, city contractor Alternative Information Systems, and electronic cigarette mogul Alex Alarshi.
+Ryan led the general election candidates in fundraising, with his top donors including developers Michael Chapman and Sam Savarino, former mayor Anthony Masiello, city contractor Alternative Information Systems, and electronic cigarette mogul Alex Alarshi.
 A $1,500 donation by former mayor Byron Brown was refused by Ryan's campaign, but Ryan did accept a $5,000 donation from Magellan Technologies, an electronic cigarette distributor under federal investigation.
-Gardner's campaign is primarily self-funded, with his top donors including Buffalo Police officer Adam Wigdorski, the Buffalo Police Benevolent Association, former congressman Chris Jacobs, and former parking commissioner Kevin Helfer.
-Gainer's campaign is also largely self-funded, with outside donations coming from Jacobs, developer Bill Breeser, and attorney Adam Walters.
+Gardner's campaign was primarily self-funded, with his top donors including Buffalo Police officer Adam Wigdorski, the Buffalo Police Benevolent Association, former congressman Chris Jacobs, and former parking commissioner Kevin Helfer.
+Gainer's campaign was also largely self-funded, with outside donations coming from Jacobs, developer Bill Breeser, and attorney Adam Walters.

+The election took place on November 4th, 2025.
+The Associated Press called the race for Sean Ryan at 10:14 p.m.
+EST that night.
+In total, 42,488 votes were cast and counted, including 30,497 votes (71.78%) for Sean Ryan, 9,654 votes (22.72%) for James Gardner, 1,966 votes (4.63%) for Michael Gainer, and 371 write-in votes.

-Should Ryan win the mayorship, his state senate seat would be decided by a March 2026 special election.
+As Ryan won the mayorship, a February 2026 special election was held for his state senate seat.
 State assemblyman Jonathan Rivera declared his candidacy for Ryan's state senate seat on October 9, 2025.
-Jeremy Zellner plans on challenging Rivera for the state senate seat, and he criticized Rivera for announcing his candidacy prior to the mayoral election.
+Jeremy Zellner challenged Rivera for the state senate seat, and he criticized Rivera for announcing his candidacy prior to the mayoral election.
 Erie County Republican Committee chairman Michael Kracker also condemned Rivera's announcement, describing it as disrespectful to city voters.
+Zellner won the special election.